 Add The CSS Rule-Set

 Now you can go ahead and add the CSS as normal.
-By placing this inside the media query, we are compartmentalizing this CSS snippet to only apply to this criteria.
+By placing this inside the media query, we are compartmentalizing this CSS snippet to only apply to these criteria.

 This media query is stating the CSS rule inside of it should take effect at a minimum screen size of 980 pixels wide and above.